 What is heart failure?

 The term “heart failure” sounds scary.
 But it simply means your heart isn’t pumping blood as well as it should.
-It can be caused by multiple different heart conditions and tends to get worse over time.
+It can be caused by many different heart conditions and tends to get worse over time.
 It does not mean your heart has stopped working or that you are having a heart attack.
-(Though people who have heart failure often have had a heart attack in the past.)
 The most common cause of heart failure is congestive heart failure (CHF).
-“Congestive” means fluid is building up in the body because the heart isn’t pumping properly.
+This means fluid is building up in the body because the heart isn’t pumping properly.

 Symptoms of heart failure

 Some people who have heart failure have few problems or symptoms.
-Others have many symptoms.
-People with heart failure might experience:
+Others may have many symptoms, including:

 Call your doctor if you have any of these symptoms, especially if you’ve had heart problems in the past.